The world of social media never stands still. It’s why you need to keep learning about the latest and greatest tips for posting on social media.

-As far as social media tips go, experimenting with paid ads usually makes perfect sense.
+As far as social media tips and tricks go, experimenting with paid ads usually makes perfect sense.
 You’re leveraging the reach of social media with a targeted marketing tool.

 When it comes to LinkedIn, the rules change a bit.
 For starters, LinkedIn Ads are notoriously expensive.
 They also come with low click-through rates (which is usually attributed to the idea that there are fewer leads, but they’re higher quality).